Exponential iteration and Borel sets: Preliminaries

 \subsection{Borel sets}

 All spaces under consideration are assumed to be separable and metrizable.
-A subset $X$ of a space $Y$ is said to be \begin{itemize} \item $F_{\sigma}$ if $X$ is a countable union of closed subsets of $Y$ \item $G_{\delta}$ if $X$ is a countable intersection of open subsets of $Y$
+A subset $X$ of a space $Y$ is said to be an \begin{itemize} \item $F_{\sigma}$-subset of $Y$ if $X$ is a countable union of closed subsets of $Y$ \item $G_{\delta}$-subset of $Y$ if $X$ is a countable intersection of open subsets of $Y$